Paolo Ghiglione: Cremonese

+Salernitana

+On 6 August 2024, Ghighlione joined Salernitana on a three-year contract.

+On 14 July 2025, Ghighlione was loaned by Padova.

 International career

-On 10 October 2015, Ghiglione was first called up and played for Italy U19s against Macedonia U17s.
+On 10 October 2015, Ghiglione was called up by and played for Italy U19s against Macedonia U17s.

 With the Under-19 side, he took part at the 2016 UEFA European Under-19 Championship, playing five games in the tournament, as Italy finished the competition as runners-up.